District-Wide Chromebook Initiative

 For additional information, please see the "Frequently Asked Questions" document below.

-Form Translations - Spanish
+Informational Document Translations - Spanish

 In order to best use your laptop, it is very important that your home has access to the internet.
 More information about internet availability, including a phone number for assisting families with accessing affordable internet services at home, is available on the flyer below.